While a Wham Episode

 - The Legend of Zelda I was the first console game to use a battery-backup save feature and codified or outright named a huge number of tropes used in action adventure games ever since.
 The complexity of games after this point would never be the same again, as it was now possible to make a game that couldn't be beaten in a few hours.

-- Metal Gear Solid and Final Fantasy VII, with their production values, cinematic feel and quality, strong voice acting, and incredibly gripping story and characters, were eyeopeners as to the potential video games had for cinematic storytelling.
+- Metal Gear Solid and Final Fantasy VII, with their production values, cinematic feel and quality, strong voice acting (at least for Metal Gear Solid), and incredibly gripping story and characters, were eyeopeners as to the potential video games had for cinematic storytelling.
 While they were not the original examples of any of those, their success at blending all of those qualities, as well as their commercial success, led to a possible unchangeable shift in Story to Gameplay Ratio for the entire industry.

 - Survival Horror games had a number of major game-changers.

 - Resident Evil, of course, was the big one.
 There had been antecedents like Maniac Mansion, Alone in the Dark, and Phantasmagoria, but Resident Evil made the genre into a showcase of what the new PlayStation console could do.
 It embedded a heavy Adventure Game influence in the genre with its key hunts, puzzles, and inventory management, established zombies as the mook of choice for many games, and spawned a wave of imitators and a long-running franchise.

 - One of the most successful of said imitators, Silent Hill, introduced a more psychological take on the genre inspired by Stephen King and H.P.
 Lovecraft, with evil cults, demonic forces, and the town being an Eldritch Location.
 It, too, spawned a successful series, and influenced a lot of the more explicitly supernatural takes on the genre.